Eileen Davidson Supports Lisa Rinna And Erika Girardi After Quitting ‘The Real Housewives Of Beverly Hills’

 A post shared by Eileen Davidson (@eileendavidsonofficial) on

-Although Eileen Davidson is returning to The Real Housewives of Beverly Hills for Season 8, she hasn’t ruled out a future return to the show.
+Although Eileen Davidson isn’t returning to The Real Housewives of Beverly Hills for Season 8, she hasn’t ruled out a future return to the show.
 In fact, in her statement in June, she hinted that she could eventually be back on the show when she said she would be stepping away “for now.”

 To see more of Erika Girardi, Lisa Rinna, and their co-stars, including Lisa Vanderpump, Dorit Kemsley, Kyle Richards, Teddi Jo Mellencamp, and Camille Grammer, don’t miss The Real Housewives of Beverly Hills Season 8 premiere on Tuesday, December 19 at 9 p.m. on Bravo TV.